 Friday 11th to Sunday 13th September

 These online tours and photo shows are part of Liskeard Unlocked Heritage weekend.
-Due to social distancing we are doing things a bit differently this year.
-We have worked to find ways for you to find out about the hidden parts of our town safely – some without having to leave home!
+Due to social distancing we had to do things a bit differently this year and found ways for you to find out about the hidden parts of our town safely without having to leave home!